Pebbles, with texture.

-I placed crumpled cling film on the wet wash where I wanted another pebble, and left it there to dry on the paper.
+I painted around all the pebbles using any mixtures on my palette.
+Then placed crumpled cling film on part of the wet wash where I wanted another pebble, and left it there to dry on the paper.
 (See top left in image on the right).

 I diluted granulating colours (in this case French Ultramarine and Burnt Sienna) and dropped them in to one another on the paper.
 (See top right in image on the right).

 I also splattered clean water at the now drying paint with a brush.
 This creates a similar look to the salt in places but will also creates back-runs where the under wash is dryer.
 (See bottom left and right in image on the right).

 Again, draw more pebbles in areas of the dry wash that look the most textures as it is these areas that are reserved when creating another layer.
 This time I painted some areas with a big brush and others with a natural sponge.
 This can only be done if the paper has not been wetted first.
 The natural sponge needs to be damp, so run it under the tap, squeeze out the excess water and then, if necessary, squeeze it in a towel too.

 So that's three washes of colour on the paper now.